FROM PAS 17

 The telemedicine visits also helped providers identify ways to improve the neonatal ICU (NICU) discharge process while assessing infants’ home care and answering parents’ questions.

 The pilot project (at the Children’s Hospital of Philadelphia) requires more clinical research to validate its findings, but offered enough benefits for the hospital to consider integrating telemedicine visits into the routine discharge process, said Marisa L. Brant, MD , a neonatology fellow at the hospital.

-The researchers assessed whether telemedicine visits could ease the transition from neonatal intensive care to home care boca raton, respond adequately to caregivers’ needs during that transition, reduce emergency department visits and readmissions, and detect and address any potential problems.
+The researchers assessed whether telemedicine visits could ease the transition from neonatal intensive care to home care in Naples, FL, respond adequately to caregivers’ needs during that transition, reduce emergency department visits and readmissions, and detect and address any potential problems.
 The visits also provided an opportunity for feedback on caregivers’ experiences during discharge.

 The 92 patients all were medically complex infants who went home with respiratory or feeding equipment, surgical sites and/or complex medication administration.
 For example, 28 infants had been sent home with a nasogastric tube, 13 had a gastrostomy tube, and 13 had an apnea monitor.
 Overall, participants had been discharged with an average 2.3 medications and 4.8 scheduled subspecialty follow-up appointments.

 The most common conditions among the participants were gastrointestinal disease, neurologic disease, and congenital diaphragmatic hernia or lung lesions.
 Other conditions included omphalocele, genetic disorders, tracheoesophageal fistula or esophageal atresia and chronic lung disease, or another respiratory disease, Dr. Brant reported at the Pediatric Academic Societies meeting.